Grease: Rise of the Pink Ladies (soundtrack)

 Grease: Rise of the Pink Ladies (Original Soundtrack) is the soundtrack to the musical romantic comedy television series Grease: Rise of the Pink Ladies created for Paramount+; the prequel to the film Grease (1978), based on the stage musical of the same name by Jim Jacobs and Warren Casey.
 The series featured 30 original songs written by Grammy-nominated songwriter Justin Tranter, who collaborated with Brandon Colbein and Brittany Campbell to co-write the songs, while Eren Cannata and Daniel Crean produced the music and soundtrack.
-Trainer looked back to the original 1978 film and its soundtrack as an inspiration to produce the album and described it as a contemporary take but still capturing the nostalgia and harmonies from the 1950s.
+Tranter looked back to the original 1978 film and its soundtrack as an inspiration to produce the album and described it as a contemporary take but still capturing the nostalgia and harmonies from the 1950s.

 The songs were compiled into separate EPs with each releasing in conjunction with its episodic premiere beginning April 6, 2023.
-The full soundtrack was released by Capitol Records, on the date of its series' finale on June 1, consisting over 31 tracks.
+The full soundtrack was released by Capitol Records, on the date of its series' finale on June 1, consisting of over 31 tracks.
 Two singles—a recreation of "Grease Is the Word" from the original film and "New Cool"—led the soundtrack.